 FoundationMark approached the lack of representative peer groups from a different perspective.
-With its database of the full financial statements of all foundations with over $1 million (over 40,000 in total), they were able to construct the most comprehensive peer groups ever assembled.
+With a complete database of the full financial statements of all foundations with over $1 million (over 40,000 in total), FoundationMark is able to construct the most comprehensive peer groups ever assembled.
 Furthermore, the underlying data is updated continuously as new data becomes available, keeping the peer groups fresh and relevant.

 Are There Foundation Like Ours?
 Yes!

 Perhaps the easiest way to get a feel for peer group data in action is to walk through an example.
 Suppose you are a trustee of a foundation with $20 million in assets.

 As seen below, you may be surprised to learn that there are over 5,000 foundations with similar asset levels – combined $80 billion in total assets, providing close to $8 billion in philanthropic support.